OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Information we share Information shared within the Verizon family of companies:

 Verizon shares customer information within our family of companies for a variety of purposes, including, for example, providing you with the latest information about our products and services and offering you our latest promotions.
-You can limit the sharing of certain types of customer information, known as Customer Proprietary Network Information, or CPNI, within the Verizon family of companies for marketing services to you different from your current services.
+You can limit the sharing of certain types of customer information, specifically, Customer Proprietary Network Information (CPNI) and certain credit information,  within the Verizon family of companies for marketing services to you different from your current services.

 Customer Proprietary Network Information (CPNI) is information that relates to the type, quantity, destination, technical configuration, location, amount of use and related billing information of your telecommunications or interconnected Voice over Internet Protocol (VoIP) services.
 Federal law governs our use and sharing of CPNI.
+Credit information includes your credit score, information found in your consumer reports, and your account history.

 Information shared outside the Verizon family of companies: